Dr Gillian Harrison

 - European Association of Transport

-2018 - Present: Support to module in System Dynamics (part of MSc in Transport Studies)
+2018 - Present: System Dynamics: Modelling Policy (part of MSc in Transport Studies)

 2011 - 2013: Assistant tutor on undergraduate modules in Engineering Ethics (various seminars including Weapons Development, Sustainability, Risk Management, Research Ethics, and Engineering Ethics)